SparkPost/fixture-interface/README.md

 The fixture interface class cannot be used on its own.
 Its intended to be extended with an implementation specific to a data source or model.
-For data sources with less structure, it may be enough to create a fixture class just for the data source and then pass in relevant table or indexing information upon creation to make it reusable across several different databases or projects using that same database.
+For data sources with less structure, it may be enough to create a fixture class just for the data source and then pass in relevant table or indexing information upon creation to make it reusable across several databases or projects using that same database.
 Elasticsearch comes to mind as an example of such a database.
 However, I've found that for databases with a little more structure (SQL or partial schema NoSQL), creating a fixture class for the database type and then extending that on a per table or schema basis has been most useful.
 Please refer to the [examples directory](/example) for a fully implemented fixture example as well as executable tests using the fixture.